 Management and Faculty

-Les Jacobs, Director
+Les Jacobs, Director (on leave)

 Les Jacobs is Professor of Law & Society and Political Science.
 He is also Executive Director of the Canadian Forum on Civil Justice, the country’s leading pan-Canadian think tank devoted to access to justice issues.
 He has held a range of distinguished visiting appointment at other universities including the Harvard Law School, Oxford Centre for Socio-Legal Studies, Law Commission of Canada, the University of California, Berkeley, University of Toronto, Emory University, and Waseda Law School in Tokyo.
 His many books include Rights and Deprivation (1993); The Democratic Politics of Vision (1997); Pursing Equal Opportunities (2004); Balancing Competing Human Rights in a Diverse Society (2012); Linking Global Trade and Human Rights: New Policy Space in Hard Economic Time (2014); and Privacy Rights in the Global Digital Economy: Everyday Legal Problems and Canadian Paths to Justice (2014).
 In 2013-2014, his survey research focused on two themes, legal problems in everyday life and growing economic inequality in Canada.